spacelama/ansible-initial-server-setup/README.md

 radio stuff is expected to be quite fragile, and has only received most testing on current openwrt 22.03. and 23.05.*

 My inventory is in hosts.yml, and tells us whether the openwrt device uses DSA switch config or the old definition, via `openwrt_dsa_switch_config`.
 IP address are decided by `inet_addr_suffix` in your inventory to assign `192.168.{{interface}}.{{inet_addr_suffix}}` (where `interface` is decided by uci_config.yml per VLAN).
-We might set `openwrt_heavy_installation` to false for devices with particularly small flash (but I was able to NFS mount a fileserver from even my smallest wavlink with 8MB of space) to manually offload the biggest of packages.  `type` is 'ap' or 'router' and decided which packages to install and how to set up DHCP.
+We might set `openwrt_heavy_installation: false` for devices with particularly small flash (but I was able to NFS mount a fileserver to manually offload the biggest of non-essential packages from even my smallest wavlink wn575a3 with 8MB of flash).  `type` is 'ap' or 'router' and decided which packages to install and how to set up DHCP.

 Run the playbook to configure all openwrt devices configured in hosts.yml: